akando42/next-map/public/content/posts/10-07/index.md

 ![COVID Cases, Death and Vaccinated](https://storage.googleapis.com/spykman-world/covid-cases-and-death.png)

 By using viral biological weapons on highly dense population centers of China and the United States as well as its high speed and highly connected transportation network of trains and planes, COVID-19 achieved the Intercontinental reach of Ballistic Missiles as well as the lethality of Nuclear explosions.
 With COVID-19 wide spread, every man, woman and chid also have been Intercontinentally Needled with who know what biologial and chemical content inside every vaccine dose.
-And Russia and its stockpile of nuclear weapons in Siberia can always choose the large casualty option within minutes anywhere on earth of its nuclear ballistic missiles.
+And Russia and its stockpile of nuclear weapons in Siberia can always choose the large casualty option within minutes anywhere on earth of its nuclear ballistic missiles around #Moscow and #Novosibirsk.

 ![Intercontinental Needle for Every Hu-Man](https://storage.googleapis.com/spykman-world/intercontinental-needle-for-every-human.png)